Shopify/unity-buy-sdk/EXAMPLES.md

 # Examples

-This guide contains code examples that show different ways that you can use the Unity Buy SDK.
+This guide contains code examples that show different ways that you can use the Shopify SDK for Unity.

-The Unity Buy SDK queries Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a [GraphQL](http://graphql.org) API.
+The Shopify SDK for Unity queries Shopify's [Storefront API](https://help.shopify.com/api/storefront-api), which is a [GraphQL](http://graphql.org) API.
 GraphQL APIs accept queries that define the data that you want to retrieve.
-The Unity Buy SDK lets you query various data from Shopify, including store information, checkout URLs, products, and collections.
+The Shopify SDK for Unity lets you query various data from Shopify, including store information, checkout URLs, products, and collections.

 ## Table of contents